timriffe/AdultCoverage/README.md

   1  654465  841416  7212  25   f 1997-08-01 2007-08-01
 ```

-Results are contingent on evaluating results for paritcular age ranges.
+Results are contingent on evaluating results for particular age ranges.
 In spreadsheets this was typically done visually, which a plot referenced to some cell range that the user could manipulate.
 Here, we have a function that works similarly, but you need to use it just for one data grouping at a time (`cod`):

 ```r
 my_ages <- ggbChooseAges(x[x$cod==1,])